-I am a machine learning professor at Oxford University, a lead research scientist at Google DeepMind, a Fellow of the Canadian Institute For Advanced Research (CIFAR) in the successful Neural Computation and Adaptive Perception program, and a Faculty Fellow of the Alan Turing Institute.
+I am a machine learning professor at Oxford University, a lead research scientist at Google DeepMind, and a Fellow of the Canadian Institute For Advanced Research (CIFAR) in the successful Neural Computation and Adaptive Perception program.
 I received my PhD from Trinity College, Cambridge University in 2000 on Bayesian methods for neural networks.
-From 1999 to 2001, I was a postdoctoral fellow at UC Berkeley in the artificial intelligence group of Stuart Russell.
+From 1999 to 2001, I was a postdoctoral fellow at UC Berkeley in the AI group of Stuart Russell.
 I was a professor at the University of British Columbia from 2001 to 2014.
 I have spun off a few companies, most recently Dark Blue Labs acquired by Google.
-Among my recent awards are a Google Faculty Research Award, a Distinguished Paper Award at the 2013 International Joint Conference on Artificial intelligence, the 2012 Charles A. McDowell Award for Excellence in Research, and the 2010 Mathematics of Information Technology and Complex Systems (MITACS) Young Researcher Award.
+Among my recent awards are best paper awards at IJCAI 2013, ICLR 2016, ICML 2016, and the Yelp Dataset award for a multi-instance transfer learning paper at KDD 2015.
+I also received the 2012 Charles A. McDowell Award for Excellence in Research, and the 2010 Mathematics of Information Technology and Complex Systems (MITACS) Young Researcher Award.

 - Action editor for the Journal of Machine Learning Research

 - Online courses with videos: Machine Learning and Deep Learning, Monte Carlo